borntofrappe/playground/borntofrappe/Components/Landing Page/Planet/intersection-observer/README.md

 # Intersection Observer

-A couple of notes on the project, especially due my lack of practice with the API.
-In the **res** folder you find a first implementation using vanilla JS.
-I found this one to be the a great starting point.

-## res

-A series of `section` elements are sized to cover the entirety of the viewport.
+In the **res** folder I created a smaller project to exercise with the API.
+The project specifies a series of `section` elements, are sized to cover the entirety of the viewport.
 A particular class is then added to highlight when each element is observed by the API.

 ```css
 section.observed {